Fatema Najib

-Fatema Najib (born 11 May 1959) is a Bangladeshi justice of the High Court Division.
+Fatema Najib (born 11 July 1959) is a Bangladeshi justice of the High Court Division.

 Early life

 Najib was born on 11 May 1959.
 She has a law degree from the University of Dhaka.

 Career

 Najib started her career in Judicial Service as Munsif on 12 November 1984.

-In September 2019, Najib was appointed a District and Sessions Judge.
-Najib was promoted as an additional judge of the High Court Division on 31 May 2018.
+In September 2011, Najib was promoted a District and Sessions Judge.
+Najib was appointed as an additional judge of the High Court Division on 31 May 2018.